wsmd/reattempt/README.md

 This argument controls the reattempt flow and can be used in one of two ways:

 - As an error-first callback that you can pass to any function such as most Node.js APIs
-- A hook to custom interfaces that excepts success and error callbacks by utilizing the two properties `done.resolve` and `done.reject`.
+- As a hook to custom interfaces that expects success and error callbacks by utilizing the two properties `done.resolve` and `done.reject`.

 # License